GENI-NSF/geni-tools/README-stitching.txt

  time before allocating resources.

 == To Do items ==
+ - Handle known ExoGENI error messages - particularly those that are fatal, and those that mean the VLAN failed and we should retry witha different tag
+ - With ExoGENI AMs: After reservation, loop checking sliverstatus for success or failure, then get the manifest after that
  - Thread all calls to omni
+ - Add Aggregate specific top level RSpec elements in combined manifest
  - Support AM API v3
  - Consolidate constants
  - Fully handle a `VLAN_UNAVAILABLE` error from an AM